 Condensation effects on the wall surface

-Humid air units that contain an internal liquid volume (such as chambers, converters and so on) simulate water vapour condensation when that liquid volume becomes fully saturated with water vapour, i.e. at 100% relative humidity.
-However, water vapour can also condense on a cold surface even if the volume of air as a whole has not yet reached saturation.
-The ability to model this effect in the Pipe (MA) unit is important because many HVAC systems contain pipes and ducts.
-If these pipes and ducts are poorly insulated, their surfaces can cool and condensation can form on the wall surface.
-Note that this effect does not replace condensation that occurs when the volume of moist air reaches 100% relative humidity, both effects can occur simultaneously.
+Humid air units that contain an internal volume of liquid (such as chambers, transducers, and so on) simulate the condensation of water vapor when this volume of liquid becomes completely saturated with water vapor, that is, at 100% relative humidity.
+However, water vapor can also condense on a cold surface, even if the air volume as a whole has not yet reached saturation.
+The possibility of modeling this effect in the block Pipe (MA) It is important because many HVAC systems contain pipes and ducts.
+If these pipes and ducts are poorly insulated, their surface may cool down and condensation will form on the wall surface.
+Please note that this effect does not replace condensation that occurs when the volume of humid air reaches 100% relative humidity, both effects can occur simultaneously.

-To model the effect of condensation on the cold surface of the pipe in contact with the humid air volume, check the box Condensation on wall surface.
-In this case, the convective heat transfer equation must account for both visible and latent heat, and the block has an additional equation that calculates the condensation rate of water vapour on the surface.
+To simulate the effect of condensation on the cold surface of a pipe in contact with a volume of humid air, check the box Condensation on wall surface.
+In this case, the convective heat transfer equation must take into account both visible and latent heat, and the unit has an additional equation that calculates the condensation rate of water vapor on the surface.

-If the Condensation on wall surface checkbox is checked, the combined convective heat transfer is equal to:
+If the check box is Condensation on wall surface if established, then the combined convective heat transfer is:

 ,